hashgraph/hedera-services/test-clients/yahcli/README.md

 > accounts rekey --gen-new-key 57
 Targeting localhost, paying with 0.0.2
 .i.
-Exported a newly generated key in PEM format to localhost/keys/account57.pem
+Exported a newly generated key in PEM format to localhost/keys/account57.pem .i.
+SUCCESS - account 0.0.57 has been re-keyed
 ```

 This leaves the existing key info under _localhost/keys_ with _.bkup_ extensions, and overwrites